mischov/gate/README.md

 ## Rationale

-Gate:
+#### Gate:

-1. Represents routes as data structures instead of macros.
+1. Represents routes as data instead of as macros.
+1. Decomplects handler creation from route creation.
-1. Allows simple application of middleware to both individual routes and groups of routes.
+1. Allows easy application of middleware to both individual routes and groups of routes.
-1. Routes via a trie router, providing faster routing for large route sets.
+1. Stays fast, even when routing over large sets of routes.

 Read more [here](https://github.com/mischov/gate/wiki/Rationale).